2008 Jerusalem bulldozer attack: Aftermath

 Israeli Border Guard officers ordered the Duwait family to remove the mourning tent they erected in the neighborhood for their son.
 A Border Guard patrol passing through the area identified the construction of the tent and ordered the family to remove it.
 The family then disassembled the tent without any noted resistance.
 Two days after the attack, defense minister Ehud Barak ordered the demolition of Duwait's and Alaa Abu Dhein's (perpetrator of the Mercaz HaRav massacre) houses, as a stated deterrent against future attacks.
 Following the supreme court rejection of appeals by Duwait's family, his home was razed on April 7, 2009, the first such demolition since a military commission recommended against such action in 2005.
 During the demolition, police shot dead a Palestinian motorist who ran over and injured three police officers.

+Duwait's house was demolished as a declared deterrent against future attacks.

+Copycat attacks

 Bulldozer attack of July 22

 On July 22, another east Jerusalem Arab resident, Ghassan Abu Tir, rammed his bulldozer (this time it was a smaller backhoe loader) into cars and a bus on King David street in Jerusalem.
 He wounded 24 people, including one whose leg was partially severed.
 He was subsequently killed by a fusillade of gunfire from a Border Policeman and an armed pedestrian.
 The attack was seen as a copycat act of the July 2 attack, causing fears of repeated copycat acts in an emerging new terrorist tactic of vehicle ramming attacks.
 The attack happened just down the road from the hotel where Democratic presidential nominee Barack Obama was due to stay as part of a multi-country visit.